 Like we mentioned, an increase in loyal customers can do big things for your business.
 While many tend to focus on new customers when creating a retail marketing strategy, it’s important to think about customers who have shopped with you before.

 One way to generate sales with your existing shoppers is to create a customer loyalty program.
 Loyalty programs usually work by incentivising customers to buy a certain amount to receive free merchandise.

 By setting up a program with customer loyalty software, customers can sign up at checkout and your retail POS will track their progress toward a reward automatically (no punch cards necessary).

 A study on loyalty programs found that they are extremely popular in Australia.
-Nearly 80 percent of consumers use loyalty programs.
+Nearly 70% of Australian consumers say that the loyalty programs help enhance brand experience.
 Including loyalty rewards for current customers in your retail marketing not only creates buzz around your brand but also encourages your existing customers to spend more.
 So, what are you waiting for?

-These four tips will teach you how to develop marketing strategies that drive sales and develop customer loyalty for your business.
+These four tips will teach you how to discover retail marketing opportunities that drive sales and understand the impact of customer loyalty programs on your retail business.